Rebilly/framepay-docs/docs/guide/README.md

 ### Adding default element styles

-By default FramePay does not inject CSS styles the elements that are being generated into your form.
-However Rebilly provides a CSS file you can use to give elements a default look.
-The [example above](#getting-started) shows how a payment card field would look when using this CSS.
+By default FramePay does not inject CSS styles for the elements that are being generated into your form.
+However we provide a CSS file you can use to give elements a default look.

 ```html
 <link href="https://cdn.rebilly.com/framepay/v1/rebilly.css" rel="stylesheet">